+9 Protection of children, young people, and vulnerable adults

+10 Promoting privacy enhancing technology

-11 Promote Equality 12 Retention periods authorised by law
+11 Promote Equality

+12 Retention periods authorised by law

-The collaborative approach to the development of the Code has delivered the unqualified support of the policing and criminal justice community in Scotland.
-With the Code now having been approved by Scottish Ministers, and brought into effect by regulations, Scotland has become the first country in the world to have a statutory Code of Practice on the acquisition, retention, use, and destruction of biometric data for criminal justice and police purposes.
-This is a significant human rights achievement for Scotland and will help to drive improvement and enhance accountability in an area where it is acknowledged that Scotland already performs well.
+The collaborative approach to the development of the draft code has delivered the unqualified support of the policing and criminal justice community in Scotland.
+Once the draft Code has been approved by Scottish Ministers, and brought into effect by regulations, Scotland will become the first country in the world to have a statutory code of practice on the acquisition, retention, use, and destruction of biometric data for criminal justice and police purposes.
+This will be a significant human rights achievement for Scotland and will help to drive improvement and enhance accountability in an area where it is acknowledged that Scotland already performs well.

-Through the statutory Code of Practice, the Commissioner is expected to deliver greater transparency around performance, while their role in advising on working practices is likely to have a positive impact on the standard of service delivered on behalf of the public.
+Through the proposed statutory Code of Practice, the Commissioner is expected to deliver greater transparency around performance, while their role in advising on working practices is likely to have a positive impact on the standard of service delivered on behalf of the public.
 The Commissioner's independent oversight function in relation to biometric data and techniques will also support innovation and Scotland's engagement and reputation on an international level.